 Microsoft SQL Server is a relational database management system.
 The purpose of the system is to manage and store information.
-Various business intelligence, analytics, and transaction processing operations are supported by the system.
+The system supports various business intelligence, analytics, and transaction processing operations.

 Oracle is a computer technology company known for its Java-based software and services.
-Oracle sells cloud-engineering services and systems as well as database management systems through its four main business segments: cloud and license, hardware, and services.
+Oracle sells cloud-engineering services and systems and database management systems through its four main business segments: cloud and license, hardware, and services.

-This article discusses the different steps to link SQL Server to Oracle database extensively.
-In addition to that, it also describes SQL Server and Oracle briefly.
+This article extensively discusses the different steps to link SQL Server to Oracle database.
+In addition, it describes SQL Server and Oracle briefly.

 What is Microsoft SQL Server?